Loki0865/Codealpha_music_player/README.md

-# this ia a music player project using HTML,CSS & javascript
+# this is a music player project using HTML,CSS & javascript